Yaser Kasim

-Yaser Safa Kasim Al-Kadefaje (ياسر صفاء قاسم القضيفجي; born 10 May 1991) is an Iraqi former footballer who played as a midfielder.
+Yaser Safa Kasim Al-Kadefaje (ياسر صفاء قاسم القضيفجي; born 10 May 1991) is an Iraqi footballer who plays as a midfielder for Margate.

 Early life

 At age 6 Kasim left Iraq with his family to Jordan and after spending a year in Jordan where he experienced his first taste of school, the family arrived in England.
 His mother told of a story of when he was young, kicking a ball in their second floor flat in West London, the peppy Yaser would break everything at home and have the neighbours below complaining about her son.
 They told her to take him to the park to play.
 She remembered one amusing memory of Yaser telling her to stand in goal so he could take shots at her!

 Later Yaser's parents would take him to the Westway Sports Centre, paying £2 a week to play a variety of sports.
 They wanted him to take up tennis and he was a competent player however he pleaded to his parents to allow him to play football, his true passion.

 That passion for football was sown in the city of Baghdad.
 His father recounted when the family were living in Baghdad where his son was returning home with his filthy clothes knee deep in mud.
 One local shopkeeper once told Yaser's father "What kind of player is your son, he’s fighting everyone and taking on everyone!”
 The player explained how much both his parents had sacrificed for him and his siblings by leaving behind Baghdad under UN sanctions in the early 90s for London for a better life and mentioned that it "completes his heart", when he returned to Iraq and the national team and put on the shirt on because of what his parents had given up and thanked them for all they had done for him.

 One of the significant moments in his career and a turning point in his life came when at the age of 18 he turned down a professional contract at Tottenham Hotspur feeling that he would not get the opportunity progress at the club having seen other players languish in their reserves.
 "I spent nearly a year out of football", Yaser said.
 "It was a very tough year but the one person that was there for me was my dad.
 So I really appreciated that".
 That year and half out of football had a profound effect on the player and made him mentally stronger and that much more eager to succeed in a sport he knew he could play at the top level.